 I could eat buckwheat every day.
 It’s such a great way to provide my body with (in my opinion) the best source of high-quality, easily digestible proteins.
 And the taste is amazing as well, a combination of rice and wheat.
 But buckwheat is absolutely free of wheat, grain and gluten.
 It’s a warming (yang) food that I crave most in the winter.
 And it’s versatile.
 Sweet or savory, you can’t go wrong with this seed.

 Dates are full with fibre and I honestly can’t imagine life without them.
 Besides the amazing sweet caramel taste, they give me at any time of the day instant energy.
-They contain iron, potassium and magnesium besides vitamin B6.
-A perfect on the go snack!
-Or perhaps even Date Island?
+They contain calcium, potassium and magnesium besides vitamin A. A perfect on the go snack!

 For this recipe I would recommend to soak the dates for about 20 minutes in some water.